kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_arguments.md

     print(f"The sum of both variables is {arg1 + arg2}.")
 ```

-In reality, any name would work equally.
-For instance, we could also use `first` and `second`, as long as we refer to these names in the implementation:
+Virtually any other name would work equally.
+For instance, we could use `first` and `second`, as long as we also use these names in the implementation:

 ```
 def print_sum(first, second):